Map.

 Here's some screenshots of the app and example diagrams generated with it.

-Thumbnail of a screenshot of the application in light mode Thumbnail of a screenshot of the application in dark mode Thumbnail of an example wardley map generated by the app in dark mode
+Thumbnail of a screenshot of the application using the horizontal layout in light mode Thumbnail of a screenshot of the application using the vertical layout in light mode Thumbnail of a screenshot of the application using the horizontal layout in dark mode Thumbnail of a screenshot of the application using the vertical layout in dark mode Thumbnail of an example wardley map generated by the app

 Language Reference